 The name of every Limited Company must be unique and there are even rules regarding a name being too similar to another on the register.
 This means that if you register you trading name as a Limited Company then, regardless of whether you actually trade through the company or not, no one else can incorporate with your name.

-Additionally, the smaller your company, the less detail is required in your Annual Accounts, often just requiring a balance sheet to be filed.
+Additionally, the smaller your company, the less detail is required in your corporate administration such as Annual Accounts, often just requiring a balance sheet to be filed.

 The proceedings of a limited company are governed by its Articles of Association and the Companies Act 2006.
 These lay down many procedures to follow for different situations and also require you to retain certain information in your Statutory Registers.
 It may take some time to familiarise yourself with these rules.